open-life-science/open-life-science.github.io/open-incubator.md

     image:
       link: images/logo/catalyst-logo-dark-bg-white.png
       alt: |
-        Catalyst logo: A green logo consisting of a gear icon, meshing into a globe on a neutral gray background.
+        Catalyst logo: A green logo consisting of a gear icon, meshing into a globe on a transparent background.
 Below the logo is the word 'CATALYST' in bold, and under immediately under it, the word 'PROJECT' appears in bold, written in a smaller font.
     key_personal:
       ids:
       - emmyft